-First Semester Credits Second Semester Credits Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures Please note that if you enroll in PSY 201-202, then you shouldn't enroll in PSY 210 (and vice-versa).
-PHIL 101 and 203 require a co-requisite of MATH 101 and ENG 101.
-3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Choose one course in: Quantitative and Symbolic Reasoning Enroll in the Math course as determined by your placement test or previous academic records in college-level work.
-3 Choose one course in: Quantitative and Symbolic Reasoning 3 Investigation of the Natural World BIO 101 and 101L 4 Investigation of the Natural World BIO 102 and 102L 4 Foreign Language Enroll in the Foreign Language course as determined by your previous high school and/or college-level coursework.
-3-4 Foreign Language Enroll in the Foreign Language course as determined by your previous high school and/or college-level coursework.
-3-4
+First Semester Credits Second Semester Credits Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures PHIL 101 and 203 require a co-requisite of MATH 101 and ENG 101.
+3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Choose one course in: Quantitative and Symbolic Reasoning Enroll in the math course as determined by your placement test or previous academic records in college-level work.
+3 Choose one course in: Quantitative and Symbolic Reasoning 3 Investigation of the Natural World BIO 101 and 101L 4 Investigation of the Natural World BIO 102 and 102L 4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4